mfkiwl/krakensdr_pr/README.md

 Once you are in the OS to start the passive radar code, open a terminal and browse to the `krakensdr_pr` folder.
 Then run `./kraken_pr_start.sh`.
 Next see the Running heading below.

 ## Manual Installation

+### Install script
+You can use on of our install scripts to automate a manual install.
+Details on the Wiki at https://github.com/krakenrf/krakensdr_docs/wiki/10.-VirtualBox,-Docker-Images-and-Install-Scripts#install-scripts

+We recommend using this script instead of manually typing each command one by one.

+### Manual Hand Install

-This is only required if you are not using the premade images, and are setting up the software from a clean system.
+This is only required if you are not using the premade images, scripts, and are setting up the software from a clean system.

 1. Install the prerequisites